The Effect of Endurance Training on Fibroblast Growth Factor 23 and Sclerostin in Women with Chronic Kidney Disease

 Abstract

-Objectives: Bone mineral density disorder is a very common problem in patients with chronic kidney disease.
-The present study aimed to investigate the effect of endurance training on fibroblast growth factor 23 and sclerostin in women with chronic kidney disease.
+Objectives: Bone mineral density disorders occur with changes in the levels of fibroblast growth factor 23 (FGF-23) and sclerostin in people with chronic kidney disease.
+Exercise training seems to have a positive effect on bone mineral density.
+The aim of the present study was to investigate the effect of endurance training on FGF-23 and sclerostin in women with chronic kidney disease.

-Results: The findings of the present study showed that the amount of fibroblast growth factor 23 and sclerostin in the exercise group was significantly reduced (P=0.03, P=0.008).
-Also, the results showed that there was a significant difference between the exercise and control groups in the post-test in the amount of fibroblast growth factor 23 and sclerostin (P=0.04, P=0.009).
 Conclusion: According to the results of the present study, it seems that endurance training plays a role in reducing mineral density disorders mediated by fibroblast growth factor 23 and sclerostin in chronic kidney disease patients.

 Keywords